sidecartridge/sidecart-site-dev-docs/acsi2stm-atari-st/riser-boards.md

 In practice, that shielding no longer serves much purpose today.
 It was mainly intended to reduce radio-frequency interference concerns that mattered more when these machines were used near television receivers and similar equipment.

+These machines are old, fragile, and not always mechanically identical inside.
+If you decide to modify a Mega ST, do it with patience, the right tools, and the understanding that small fitting adjustments are sometimes part of the process.
+That is part of the art of modding.

 ### Installing the riser board in an Atari Mega STE

 ![ACSI2STM Compact on Mega STE riser board](/acsi2stm-atari-st/assets/images/riser/ACSI2STM-RISER-MEGASTE-BOARD.png)